Complaints Procedure for Commercial Waste Morden

 Within a short timeframe after receiving a complaint we will send an acknowledgement and an initial assessment of the complaint's severity and complexity.
 Simple issues such as a single missed collection are typically classified as low priority and may be resolved within a single operational cycle.
 Complex complaints that involve health and safety, environmental risk, or repeated failures are escalated for more detailed investigation and may require liaison with external parties or specialist teams.

-Staff reviewing collection records and CCTV footage The investigatory stage involves gathering records, reviewing operational logs, checking vehicle GPS and collection notes where appropriate, and interviewing the crew or staff involved.
+A young man wearing a yellow safety helmet, high-visibility vest, and gloves standing inside a shipping container with corrugated metal walls in an industrial or storage area.
+He is holding an old, beige desktop computer with a CRT monitor, keyboard, and cables visible, which appears to be discarded electronic waste.
+In the background, there are large black plastic bags and possibly other rubbish or waste materials stacked against the container's back wall.
+The ground is concrete, and the scene is lit with natural light, suggesting daytime.
+This image is relevant to rubbish removal services offered by Commercial Waste Morden, demonstrating proper handling of electronic waste within a waste management context.
+The investigatory stage involves gathering records, reviewing operational logs, checking vehicle GPS and collection notes where appropriate, and interviewing the crew or staff involved.
 Investigations are conducted impartially: facts are checked and both the complainant and service staff are given an opportunity to provide their account.
 Investigations aim to be completed within a defined timescale, which will be communicated at acknowledgement.
 If an investigation requires a longer period due to its nature, an interim update will be provided.

 During this phase the complaint is logged on our internal system and categorised for monitoring purposes.
 Typical outcomes at the conclusion of an investigation include: